Farm law protests: Farmers reject Centre’s proposal to resolve deadlock, call for protest on Monday

 The government also addressed farmers’ concern that the new laws would weaken mandis.
 The Centre suggested an amendment to allow the state governments to register traders operating outside mandis.
 It also said that the states can impose tax on them, like they used to do in Agricultural Produce Market Committee mandis.
 The Centre dealt with the farmers’ demand to scrap penalty for stubble burning, saying that it was ready to find an appropriate solution to the problem.

-The leaders of farmers unions held a meeting at Singhu border to deliberate on the Centre’s proposal.
+The leaders of farmers unions held a meeting at Singhu border to deliberate on the Centre’s proposal, before deciding on rejecting them.

 Follow today’s live updates on the farmers’ protest here.